shanemmattner/Roo-Code/_sources/introduction.md

 Roo Code understands and responds to natural language, making it easy to describe what you want to accomplish.
 You can explain your goals in plain English, and Roo Code will break down the task into actionable steps.

 ### Autonomous Operation
 While Roo Code can execute tasks autonomously, you always maintain control over its actions.
-You can:
-- Review and approve each step
-- Enable auto-approval for routine operations
-- Maintain a hybrid approach where certain actions require approval while others don't
+Learn more about this in the [Adaptive Autonomy](adaptive-autonomy.md) guide.

 ### Multi-Modal Capabilities
 Roo Code operates across different aspects of your development environment:
-- File System: Creating, reading, and modifying files
+- File System: Creating, reading, and modifying files (see [File Operations](file-operations.md))
 - Terminal: Executing commands and monitoring output
 - Browser: Testing web applications and verifying changes
 - Version Control: Analyzing code history and changes

 ### Adaptable Personality
-Through Custom Modes, Roo Code can adapt its behavior and expertise to match different roles:
+Through [Custom Modes](custom-modes.md), Roo Code can adapt its behavior and expertise to match different roles:
 - Code Mode: General-purpose coding assistant
 - Architect Mode: System design and architecture expert
 - Ask Mode: Technical research and documentation specialist